UMM-CSci-Systems/Currency-exchange-RPC/README.md

-Currency-Exchange
+Currency Exchange
 =================

-Starter code and tests for the Currency Exchange (sub)lab.
+Starter code and tests for the Currency Exchange (sub)lab (used as part of Lab 6).